micahcantor/blog/content/blog/monad-confusion.md

 tags = ["haskell", "clojure", "functional-programming"]
 +++

 There's a common joke that the rite of passage for every Haskell programmer is to write a "monad tutorial" blog post once they think they finally understand with how they work.
 There are enough of those posts out there, though, so I don't intend for this to be yet another monad tutorial.
-However, I do have some thoughts on *why* people seem to struggle so much with monads, and as a result, why so many of those tutorials exist.
+However, based on my learning experience, I do have some thoughts on *why* people seem to struggle so much with monads, and as a result, why so many of those tutorials exist.

 At a high level, the intuition for monads are that they are an abstraction of sequencing in programming.
 Any computation that involves "do this, and then do that using the previous result" can be considered monadic.